Standalone to Cluster Migration

 -

-Log in to the Redis server in the new environment and execute the cache cleanup command
+Log in to the Redis server in the new environment and execute the cache cleanup command (replace the password as needed):

 /usr/local/redis/bin/redis-cli -a 123456 "flushall"